Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 This is my first Mars Horizon mod.
-The animations appeal to my 5yo son, whom I purchased the game for, but he has time to waste, esp. when we are still doing covid lockdowns in 2022 in Hong Kong.
+The animations appeal to my 5yo son, whom I purchased the game for, but he has time to waste, esp. when Hong Kong is still doing covid lockdowns in 2022.

 He also didn't pay for the new multi-button trackball after the old one coincidently died within the first few hours of this game, which by the way costs a lot more than the game.
 Hope this mod can save your pointer device in time.

 He hates the mod, though.
 That and the absent of James Webb Space Telescope.